aethernet/gomapper/readme.md

 Current limitations (todo for later):
 - Only one shader as input
-- Limited to 16 universe (can be easily changed in main.go) (actually should be dynamic)
 - input shader will render in a 800x600 texture
+- crash when there's a few universe

 ### Multi-Universe :
 First prototype was using a p x 1 mapping texture, n beeing the quantity of pixel to map.